longhorn/website/content/docs/1.6.0/advanced-resources/security/volume-encryption.md

 weight: 2
 ---

-Longhorn provides the capability to encrypt volumes in both `Filesystem` and `Block` modes, ensuring a robust safeguard against unauthorized access, data breaches, and compliance violations.
-Furthermore, any backups created from encrypted volumes are also subject to encryption.
+Longhorn supports volume encryption in both `Filesystem` and `Block` modes, providing protection against unauthorized access, data breaches, and compliance violations.
+Backups created from encrypted volumes are also encrypted.

 This robust encryption is achieved through the integration of the Linux kernel module `dm_crypt`, the command-line utility `cryptsetup`, and the utilization of Kubernetes Secrets.
 The combination of `dm_crypt` and `cryptsetup` oversees the seamless creation and management of encrypted devices, while Secrets, along with associated permissions, ensures the secure storage of encryption keys.